-Let me start by addressing how I handle the “every voice matters” side of the question in my own work and then I will explain how this idea could be applied to the workplace.
-In the past, I often conducted 3-4 day workshops for my clients using literally hundred’s of powerpoint slides.
+Paul McMahon: Let me start by addressing how I handle the “every voice matters” side of the question in my own work and then I will explain how this idea could be applied to the workplace.
+In the past, I often conducted 3-to 4 day workshops for my clients using literally hundreds of PowerPoint slides.
 Over the years I gradually weaned myself from this poor practice.
-One technique that helped was starting each workshop with a go-round where I ask each participant to share with the class what would make the workshop a success for them.
+One technique that helped was starting each workshop with a go-around where I ask each participant to share with the class what would make the workshop a success for them.

 Now let me address the “change happens naturally” part of the question.
 I’ll get to the “innovation” and “everyone thrives and finds meaning” parts later.

 I have made a further change in how I help my clients where I use no PowerPoint slides at all.
 I have modified my services to where I spend far less time in the classroom, and significantly more time conducting direct on-the-job coaching.
 One great advantage I find to on-the-job coaching is that I get to see if concepts I thought I was communicating in the classroom were really understood by the students.
 More importantly, on-the-job coaching gives me an opportunity to clarify points when I observe areas where important points were missed.

 Let me give you an example and I’ll explain afterward how it relates to change happening naturally in organizations and how team leaders can use these lessons in their own organizations.

 At a sprint retrospective, I observed a tester sitting quietly and not participating.
 So I suggested to the Scrum Master that he ask the tester how his testing was coming along.

 “The tickets I get from developers are often vague and don’t have all the information I need to test.”

 “We’re always under pressure to get more work done.
 We don’t have time to put extra information on the ticket.”